123456 Research and capacity building for communities of people on genders and sexualities, human rights, justice & peace.

 Nicole Brink is a native Capetonian who is passionate about gender issues.
 She is currently completing an Honours degree in Women’s and Gender Studies at the University of the Western Cape.
 Her first degree was in Women’s & Gender Studies, Psychology and Sociology.
 She wishes to contribute to developing communities so that gender issues are dealt with sensitively and humanely.

-Miriam Danne - Intern, Community Gardens Project
+Miriam Danne - Community Gardens Project

 Miriam is a Political Science student from Berlin, Germany.
 She is focused on doing research on gender issues and the fight against right wing extremism.
 She is motivated to participate actively in enhancing equity between women and men worldwide.
 Among her passions are computers, sports and making television reports, which she likes to creatively integrate into all her work.